AaruniU/Ethernaut/README.md

 # Ethernaut
-My solutions to Ethernaut challenge
+My solutions to the Ethernaut challenge